 |2011||18/18 100%||18/18 100%||18/18 100%|

 |2012||20/20 100%||20/21 95%||20/21 95%|

 Master's Degree Program Options

 Our Preparatory phase and Core phase options offer students with and without prior backgrounds in speech-language pathology the possibility of pursuing a Master of Science Degree.
-The program, which draws undergraduates, recent graduates and returning students from a broad range of professional fields, fosters a rich and diverse learning environment.
+The program admits students in two ways.

 Learning comes to life when students apply their skills at the practicum sites under the supervision of faculty and other speech-language pathology professionals.
-Our urban and suburban practicum sites in Louisville and southern Indiana afford students the advantage of working with diverse populations.
+Our urban and suburban practicum sites in Louisville and surrounding areas afford students the advantage of working with diverse populations.
 Students work with both adults and children in hospitals, faculty-based private practices, private specialty clinics, head injury programs, private and public schools, long-term care and rehabilitation settings in order to gain an idea of the environment they like best.
-Students are encouraged to work with faculty to arrange a practicum at an approved site anywhere in the country for their clinical experience in the final semester.
+Students may work with the clinic director to arrange a practicum at an approved site anywhere in the country for their clinical experience in the last eight weeks of their final semester.

-The practices and research interests of our faculty combine to give students access to a wealth of knowledge and a current understanding of the field.
-As faculty members participate in private practices in their area of expertise, they bring the most up-to-date and relevant research and techniques to the classroom.
-Students are encouraged to participate in faculty research and may pursue their own research interests if they elect the program's Project option.
+The practices and interests of our faculty combine to give students access to a wealth of knowledge and a current understanding of the field.
+As faculty members participate in private practices in their areas of expertise, they bring the most up-to-date and relevant evidence-based techniques to the classroom.
+Students may participate in faculty private practices in a variety of settings.